-I, (Print Name), , hereby acknowledge that I have received a copy herein.
-I understand that it Bus Drivers' and that I will comply with all the rules and procedures of have questions or concerns at any time about the Handbook or the S y Transportation Campus Manager, the Regional Transportation Ma Standar Safety Manager, or the Dire tor of Transportation.
-Date Signature
+I, (Print Name), \\\\\\, hereby acknowledge that I have received a copy of the "Handbook for School Bus Drivers" and that I will comply with all the rules and procedures contained herein.
+I understand that if I have questions or concerns at any time about the Handbook or the Standards of Conduct, I will consult my Transportation Campus Manager, the Regional Transportation Manger, the Safety Manager, or the Director of Transportation.

+Signature